HabitatMap/HabitatMap/pages/airbeam/buy-it-now.md

         TEMPORARILY SOLD OUT
       </h2>
       <p class="p--body">
         AirBeam3 is temporarily sold out.
-AirBeam3 will be back in stock at the end of August 2022.
-If you purchase an AirBeam3 now, it will not ship until the end of August or beginning of September 2022.
+AirBeam3 will be back in stock at the end of July 2022.
+If you purchase an AirBeam3 now, it will not ship until the end of July 2022.
 Orders will be fulfilled in the order they are received.
       </p>
       <h2 class="heading heading--medium u--gray-text">
         Payment Methods